d3group/ddop/ddop/datasets/descr/yaz.rst

         - 'sunshine' the sunshine hours,
         - 'temperature' the outdoor temperature,

-    Note: The dataset also includes demand lag features as well as a column for the demand date.
-    By default, those features are not included when loading the data.
-You can include them by setting the parameter `include_lag`/`include_date` to `True`.
+    Note: By default the date feature is not included when loading the data.
+You can include it by setting the parameter `include_date` to `True`.